 Now that you know how easy it is for someone to crack a password, or even steal it for that matter, you should remain vigilant and always try to stay ahead of hackers through the use of multi-factor authentication tools and other security solutions.
 If you’re worried that your credentials are already on the Dark Web, we have a tool where you can check.
 We really encourage you to use this, it is free!

 Symmetric IT Group can help you stay ahead of hackers!
+We can conduct a free security audit that will identify any gaps your systems may have.
 Call us today at 813-749-0895 to learn more.